AyhamAsfoor/Anti_Virus_V1.4/README.md

 ## How to Use
 ### 1) Installation:
 - Ensure Python is installed on your computer.
-- Install required dependencies using 'pip install -r requirements.txt.'
+- Install required dependencies using <sub> pip install -r requirements.txt. </sub>

 ### 2) Execution:
 Follow the command-line prompts to select scanning options and directories.